 Sunday: Disney Springs

-After sleeping in and having a relaxing morning in our hotel room, we headed back over to Disney Springs for brunch and a little shopping.
+After sleeping in and relaxing morning in our hotel room, we headed back over to Disney Springs for brunch.
 Brunch was lovely and walking around Disney Springs made me realize that there is SO much to see and do there!
-I have a mental list of some of the restaurants I want to try next time, and there is also a Cirque du Soleil show that I’d love to see.
-I picked up a few little gifts for Mara at the giant World of Disney store before heading to the airport to fly home.
+I have a mental list of some of the restaurants I want to try next time.
+There is also a Cirque du Soleil show that I’d love to see.

 What We Ate

-Woody’s Lunchbox – Woody’s Lunch Box was a spot I’d seen on a food Instagram that I follow.
-They Instagrammer’s family was at Disney for vacation, so he sampled a ton of different things.
+Woody’s Lunch Box was a spot I’d seen on a food Instagram that I follow.
+The Instagrammer’s family was at Disney for vacation, so he sampled a ton of different things.
 He said one of his favorite quick service meals was the BBQ Brisket Melt at Woody’s Lunch Box.
 He was not wrong.
 That sandwich was AMAZING!
-It was made with sliced brisket, pickles, melted cheddar and Monteray Jack cheeses and BBQ sauce on Sourdough bread.
+It was made with sliced brisket, pickles, melted cheddar, Monterey Jack cheeses, and BBQ sauce on Sourdough bread.
 He got it with the Macaroni Salad, so I did too.
 It wasn’t over the top delicious, but it was good and paired well with the sandwich and Bud Light I ordered.
 Hands down, I’d eat this again.

-Pizzafari – For lunch at Animal Kingdom we opted for the first place we saw when I said “I’m getting hungry,” which was Pizzafari.
-It’s another quick service spot that serves personal sized pizzas in several different flavors.
+For lunch at Animal Kingdom, we opted for the first place we saw when I said “I’m getting hungry,” which was Pizzafari.
+It’s another quick-service spot that serves personal-sized pizzas in several different flavors.
 It was good, and it was another spot I remember going to with my family as a kid.
-There were 6 of us on that vacation and we were ages 16, 11, 9 and 4, so pizza was an obvious winner.
+There were 6 of us on that vacation and we were ages 16, 11, 9, and 4, so pizza was an obvious winner.
 Disney has good food, so even with a simple, inexpensive choice you really can’t go wrong.

-Tangierine Café – While we drank our way around the world, we also had some pretty good food.
+While we drank our way around the world, we also had some pretty good food.
 One of my favorite dishes from the whole trip was the Mediterranean Sliders Combo from Tangierine Café.
-The sliders are 3 mini pitas with one with lamb, one with chicken and one with falafel.
-They also have a Tahini sauce, cucumbers, lettuce and tomatoes inside.
-They are served with lentils, tabouleh and hummus.
+The sliders are 3 mini pitas with one with lamb, one with chicken, and one with falafel.
+They also have a Tahini sauce, cucumbers, lettuce, and tomatoes inside.
+They are served with lentils, tabouleh, and hummus.
 These sliders were BOMB!
-We split them, since this was a “snack,” but I definitely want to have them as a meal my next Disney trip.
+We split them since this was a “snack,” but I definitely want to have them as a meal for my next Disney trip.
 The flavors were so on point and it was delicious.

-Coral Reef Restaurant – The inside of the Coral Reef Restaurant is so cool.
-You eat right next to the giant aquarium and can see fish, turtles, rays, sharks and scuba divers swim by while you’re eating!
+The inside of the Coral Reef Restaurant is so cool.
+You eat right next to the giant aquarium and can see fish, turtles, rays, sharks, and scuba divers swim by while you’re eating!
 It is a seafood restaurant, which my friend made a lot of jokes about feeling guilty eating fish in front of fish.
 I actually did not get seafood though (and I probably should have).
 After a day of drinking, I was starving and tired and not in a fish mood, so I had the sirloin and mashed potatoes.
 It wasn’t terrible, but it wasn’t a great steak.
 I can’t say I’d not recommend the restaurant because it was frigging cool, but you should not order the steak.
-I did have a lovely glass of Malbec though and that wouldn’t really have paired well with fish. 😉
+I did have a lovely glass of Malbec with it though.

 My Disney Gear